BrunoBernardino/node-google-cloud-helper/README.md

 - [ ] Add linter
 - [ ] Add unit tests for commands, arguments, showing help, spying on what's called from gcloud, etc.
-- [ ] Support subdomains on instance start, for Cloud DNS update? ()
+- [ ] Support subdomains on instance start, for Cloud DNS update? (will require actual requests)